The Restaurateur’s Guide To Running An Eco-Friendly Business

 How can cafes and restaurants become more sustainable?

 Sourcing food in a sustainable way not only means you’ll be helping to protect the planet, but it also means that your diners can enjoy local, fresh produce that cannot be found in other regions.
 The London-based Sustainable Food Association suggests that there are five areas in which cafes and restaurants can source with sustainability in mind, such as using “local and seasonal food”, “environmentally positive farming” as well as ensuring to use Fair Trade products as much as possible.

-While what you serve is perhaps the most important part of this industry, how you dispose of the waste your business creates should also be a priority too.
+While what you serve is perhaps the most important part of this industry, how you dispose of the waste your business creates should also be a priority in running an eco-friendly business too.
 Obtaining several recycling bins for the range of rubbish created in a cafe or restaurant helps to prevent waste ending up in planet-harming landfill, plus shows you care about your immediate surroundings and the wider world.
 Food waste can be used for compost in which you could plant your own fruit and vegetables.
 Cardboard boxes and containers can be reused as much as possible and try to work with suppliers who only use recycled materials if you can.